HelmholtzAI-Consultants-Munich/data-centric-platform/README.md

 ## How to use this?

 This repo includes a client and server side for using our data centric platform.
 The client and server communicate via the [bentoml](https://www.bentoml.com/?gclid=Cj0KCQiApKagBhC1ARIsAFc7Mc6iqOLi2OcLtqMbGx1KrFjtLUEZ-bhnqlT2zWREE0x7JImhtNmKlFEaAvSSEALw_wcB) library.
 The client interacts with the server every time we run model inference or training.
+For full functionality of the software the server should be running.
 To start the server side you will need to run:

 ```
 conda activate dcp-env
-cd src/data_centric_platform/server
+cd src/data_centric_platform/server/dcp_server
 bentoml serve service:svc --reload --port=7010
 ```

-To run the user interface (while the server is running) open a new terminal and do:
+To run the client GUI open a new terminal and do:
 ```
 conda activate dcp-env
-python src/data_centric_platform/client/main.py
+python src/data_centric_platform/client/dcp_client/main.py
 ```

 ### Toy data